 But when you adopt MFA, you immediately lose the ability to monitor apps to deliver on the user experience.
 You're stuck between a rock and a hard place.
 Luckily, there's a shining light pouring through the cracks in that rock.

 2 Steps Brings Synthetic Monitoring to MFA Environments

 What if you could synthetically and "agentlessly" monitor applications in MFA environments without breaking a sweat?
 2 Steps isn't your average synthetic monitoring solution.
-We don't use scripted "bots", Selenium, or unnecessary coding to crawl your app for usability.
+We don't use scripting or any Selenium tools to inspect your app for issues that your users will encounter.
 In fact, you can plug 2 Steps into any environment.
 Seriously.

 Instead of clunky piles of code (#NoCode) and burdening frameworks, we leverage a unique combination of image recognition and cognition coupled with a world-class GUI to deliver synthetic monitoring across app environments.
 If you can deploy it to a virtual machine — 2 Steps can sniff out issues and deliver video replays of any issue.

 Here's the kicker: 2 Steps works with MFA.